-Comparing our density profiles with numerical simulations, we find that all non-radiative simulations predict very steep profiles already starting from $\sim 0.2r{200}$, with values of the β parameter larger than 0.85 in the 0.4 - 0.65r200 range (see the left panel of Fig. 8 and Table 2).
-This indicates that the inclusion of non-gravitational effects is needed to reproduce the observed slope, even well outside of cluster cores.
-The runs including additional physics are in better qualitative agreement with the observations (see the right panel of Fig. 8), although because of overcooling their gas fraction is too low (~ 10% compared to ~ 15%).
-However, it seems unlikely that star formation and galactic winds (as in the CSF runs explored here) are the only necessary feedback mechanisms needed to reproduce observed clusters.
+Comparing our density profiles with numerical simulations, we find that all NR simulations predict very steep profiles already starting from ~ $0.2r{200}$, with values of the β parameter greater than 0.85 in the $0.4 - 0.65r{200}$ range (see the left hand panel of Fig. 8 and Table 2).
+This indicates that including non-gravitational effects is needed to reproduce the observed slope, even well outside of cluster cores.
+The runs including additional physics are in better qualitative agreement with the observations (see the right hand panel of Fig. 8), although their gas fraction is too low because of overcooling (~ 10% compared to ~ 15%).
+However, it seems unlikely that star formation and galactic winds (as in the CSF runs explored here) are the only feedback mechanisms needed to reproduce observed clusters.
 Indeed, simple feedback models still face severe problems in matching the properties of the stellar components inside galaxy clusters, as well as the properties of galaxies within them (e.g., Borgani & Kravtsov 2009, for a recent review).

 As illustrated in Table 2, gas clumping may also play a role in reconciling simulations with observations.
 Indeed, if an important fraction of the gas in cluster outskirts is in the form of dense gas clumps, as suggested in simulations (Nagai & Lau 2011), the emissivity of the gas would be significantly increased, thus leading to an overestimation of the gas density when the assumption of constant density in each shell is made.
-Our results show that the treatment of gas clumping slightly improves the agreement between data and simulations (see the right panel of Fig. 8).
+Our results show that the treatment of gas clumping slightly improves the agreement between data and simulations (see the right hand panel of Fig. 8).
 In addition, gas clumping also provides an alternative interpretation for our observed difference between the CC and NCC populations beyond $0.3r{200}$.
 Indeed, simulations predict a larger clumping factor in unrelaxed clusters compared to relaxed systems for the same average density, which would result in a higher observed density in the former.
 At the moment, it is not clear whether this difference is caused by gas redistribution or clumping, or if both of these effects play a role to some extent.

-On the other hand, we find that numerical simulations can reproduce qualitatively the observed azimuthal scatter in the galaxy cluster gas density profiles (see Fig. 9).
-Interestingly, we find that the observed azimuthal scatter is reproduced accurately when the 1% most-luminous clumps are filtered out, whereas the non-radiative simulations with no filtering overestimate the observed level of azimuthal scatter at all radii.
+On the other hand, we find that numerical simulations can reproduce qualitatively the observed azimuthal scatter in the galaxy cluster gas density profiles (see Fig. 9), although they fail to reproduce the trends observed for the CC and NCC populations separately.
+Interestingly, we find that the observed azimuthal scatter is reproduced with reasonable accuracy when the 1% most luminous clumps are filtered out, whereas the NR simulations with no filtering overestimate the observed level of azimuthal scatter at all radii.
 Two possible interpretations can be put forward to interpret this result.
 Observationally, it is possible that the dense clumps were detected as point sources and were filtered out of our observations.
-If this is the case, long exposures with high-resolution X-ray telescopes (Chandra or XMM-Newton) should allow us to characterize the point sources and discriminate between dense clumps and background AGN, possibly unveiling the population of accreting clumps in cluster outskirts.
-Conversely, if such observations do not confirm the existence of the clumps, it would imply that non-radiative simulations significantly over-estimate the amount of clumping in cluster outskirts, which would weaken the case for the interpretation recently put forward to explain the flattening of the entropy profiles observed in a few cases (Simionescu et al. 2011; Urban et al. 2011).
+If this is the case, long exposures with high-resolution X-ray telescopes (Chandra or XMM-Newton) should allow us to characterize the point sources and distinguish between dense clumps and background AGN, possibly unveiling the population of accreting clumps in cluster outskirts.
+Conversely, if such observations do not confirm the existence of the clumps, it would imply that NR simulations significantly overestimate the amount of clumping in cluster outskirts, which would weaken the case for the interpretation recently put forward to explain the flattening of the entropy profiles observed in a few cases (Simionescu et al. 2011; Urban et al. 2011).